Non-reductive automorphism groups, the Loewy filtration and K-stability: Abstract

 \section{Abstract}

 We study the K-stability of a polarised variety with non-reductive automorphism group.
-We associate a canonical filtration of the co-ordinate ring to each variety of this kind, which destabilises the variety in several examples which we compute.
-We conjecture this holds in general.
-This is an algebro-geometric analogue of Matsushima's theorem regarding the existence of constant scalar curvature K\"ahler metrics.
+We construct a canonical filtration, called the Loewy filtration, of the co-ordinate ring to each variety of this kind, which destabilises the variety in several examples which we compute.
+We conjecture that this holds in general.
+This is an algebro-geometric analogue of Matsushima's theorem regarding the non-existence of constant scalar curvature K\"ahler metrics on manifolds with non-reductive automorphism group.
 As an application, we give an example of an orbifold del Pezzo surface without a K\"ahler-Einstein metric.